Google Pixel Watch vs. Samsung Galaxy Watch 5 | CNN Underscored

 The Galaxy Watch 5 and Pixel Watch are two of the best smartwatches you can get for your Android phone, with excellent fitness experiences on both and solid software features.

 Really, it comes down to what you want to do with your smartwatch.
-Fitness buffs, Galaxy phone owners, and those who like a few extra hours of battery life will appreciate what the Galaxy Watch 5 has going on.
-But if you’re a Fitbit fan, someone who appreciates beautiful design, or you own a Pixel phone or some other non-Google device, the Pixel Watch is pretty perfect.
+Fitness buffs, Galaxy phone owners and those who like a few extra hours of battery life will appreciate what the Galaxy Watch 5 has going on.
+But if you’re a Fitbit fan, you’re someone who appreciates beautiful design or you own a Pixel phone or some other non-Google device, the Pixel Watch is pretty perfect.

 If we had to give a slight edge to one watch, it would be the Pixel Watch.
 It’s all thanks to that excellent software experience.
 Despite its shortcomings in hardware, you can’t beat good software, and that’s exactly what Google provides.